Mezeporta/Erupe/README.md

 **Note**: Only use patch schemas if you're following active development.
 They get consolidated into update schemas on release.

+For detailed database setup instructions, see [Database Configuration](docs/database.md).

 ## Development

+For development guidelines, code architecture, and contribution instructions, see [CLAUDE.md](CLAUDE.md).

 ### Running Tests